elize21/HACK4/README.md

 There are 3 features, getting an AutostatusView response to your contacts automatically sends responce presence recordingaudio to any DM messagequerry and lastly it auto-updates bio

-## Find  OpenAI ApiKey and Change it in Key.json
-- Get openAi key [Here](https://beta.openai.com/account/api-keys) and paste it where relevant!

 **Install Via Termux ✅**